richard-burhans/ccbb-site-preview/README.md

 $ hugo
 ```

-You can check out the site using:
+You can test out the site using:

 ```
 $ hugo server